 Similar to how Virginia builds upon the federal EITC by offering a state version, Virginia could create a state supplement to the federal CTC.
-Currently, 13 states have versions of this policy already on the books.6 In 2022 alone, New Jersey, New Mexico, and Vermont enacted state CTCs, while Rhode Island and Connecticut instituted one-time child tax rebates.
+Currently, 14 states have versions of this policy already on the books.
+In 2023 alone, Oregon, Minnesota, and Utah enacted new state CTCs, while Colorado, Maine, Maryland, New Jersey, New Mexico, New York, and Vermont expanded their existing programs.
 While state CTCs are varied in scale and scope, many focus their efforts on children in low-income families, providing targeted relief to families no longer served by the federal CTC.

 An effective state-level credit would be far-reaching, yet guarantee that families who need it the most were able to access the full credit.
-Virginia could create a refundable \$500 Child Tax Credit per child under 18 in households earning less than \$100,000.
-Overall, more than 1 million children in more than 700,000 families would benefit from a CTC in Virginia.
-Under this proposal, 74% of the overall benefits would be received by families with incomes under \$76,000.7 In addition to supporting families broadly, this policy would likely provide a substantial income boost to families of color, especially Black and Latino families, and help to address low pay that results from discrimination in and barriers to employment, education, and other areas.
-A state-level CTC would provide an income boost today and improve outcomes tomorrow as refundable tax credits are linked with a range of long-term benefits, including better health outcomes, and make it more likely that children will reach their full potential.
+Virginia could create a refundable Commonwealth Kids Credit of \$500 per child under 18 in households earning less than \$100,000 Overall, more than 1 million children in more than 640,000 families would benefit from a Commonwealth Kids Credit in Virginia.
+Under this proposal, 56% of the overall benefits would be received by families with incomes under \$57,000.7 In addition to supporting families broadly, this policy would likely provide a substantial income boost to families of color, especially Black and Latino families, and help to address low pay that results from discrimination in and barriers to employment, education, and other areas.
+A Commonwealth Kids Credit would provide an income boost today and improve outcomes tomorrow as refundable tax credits are linked with a range of long-term benefits, including better health outcomes, and make it more likely that children will reach their full potential.

 In addition to supporting families broadly, this policy would likely provide a substantial income boost to families of color, especially Black and Latino families, and help to address low pay that results from discrimination in and barriers to employment, education, and other areas.

 Making sure our children have what they need to be healthy and cared for is increasingly expensive and families need support, especially as inflation compounds child-raising costs further.
-With the costs of essentials rising, families with low incomes, who spend higher portions of their incomes on essential goods and services, are being hit the hardest.8 When surveyed, families who received the expanded federal CTC reported spending it on housing and utilities, clothing and essential items, food, savings, and paying off debt.9 A \$500 state CTC is enough to buy 6 months of diapers for a newborn, half a month's worth of groceries for a family of four at a moderate cost, or seven months of a family's water bill.
+With the costs of essentials rising, families with low incomes, who spend higher portions of their incomes on essential goods and services, are being hit the hardest.8 When surveyed, families who received the expanded federal CTC reported spending it on housing and utilities, clothing and essential items, food, savings, and paying off debt.9 A \$500 Commonwealth Kids Credit is enough to buy seven months of diapers for a newborn, about half a month's worth of food for a family of four, or over a year of a family's water bill.
 In a nutshell, it means more resources for Virginia's families to create safer, healthier environments for their children.

-Not only would a state CTC help Virginia families, it would also reorient Virginia's tax code toward justice.
-Families with low incomes pay a greater share of their incomes in state and local taxes compared to higher-income families, but a state CTC could help to flip Virginia's upside-down tax system and move tax policy in a more fair direction.
+Not only would a Commonwealth Kids Credit help Virginia families, it would also reorient Virginia's tax code toward justice.
+Families with low incomes pay a greater share of their incomes in state and local taxes compared to higher-income families, but a state Child Tax Credit could help to flip Virginia's upside-down tax system and move tax policy in a more fair direction.

-Virginia has the resources to provide direct assistance to families through a state-level CTC.
+Virginia has the resources to provide direct assistance to families through a Commonwealth Kids Credit.
 In doing so, state lawmakers would be making a critical choice to help families live with greater security and help our communities to thrive.